 Our site may, from time to time, contain links to and from the websites of our partners, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal or confidential data to these websites.

 This section explains how we will use your information and the legal basis we rely on to allow us to do that.
 We use information held about you in the following ways:

-- Information our customers give to us.
 We will use this information:

 - to notify you about network maintenance, planned and unplanned outages;

-The legal basis of our use of your information.
 When using your information, we do so primarily to fulfil our contractual and legal obligations.
 Where we require your consent, we will use your information in accordance with that consent.

 SHARING YOUR INFORMATION

 We may share your information with any member of our group, which means our subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 We will not share your information for marketing purposes with companies outside our group unless we have specifically asked for your consent to do this.